 Ok, we may bang on this drum a lot, but staying physically active plays a huge role in supporting and maintaining a healthy immune system – perfect for the colder months!
 Research shows that moderate intensity exercise has a positive effect on our immune systems by increasing the volume and circulation of our virus fighting cells.

-When performed regularly, this immune response is accumulated, and over time we build more resilient defense systems.
+When performed regularly, this immune response is accumulated, and over time we build more resilient defence systems.
 The National Institute of Clinical Excellence recommends:

 Similarly, bouts of intensive and vigorous exercise without adequate rest days can also lead to overtraining and immunosuppression, thereby being counter-productive to building strong immune systems.
 So in short, don’t overdo it – sounds pretty good at Christmas time, doesn’t it?